-This stacked event of maize produces the proteins Cry1A.105, Cry2Ab2, Cry1F, Cry3Bb1 Cry34Ab1 and Cry35Ab1 to provide insect tolerance.
-Cry1A.105 contains elements with a high degree of homology to Cry1Ab, Cry1F and Cry1Ac.
+This stacked event produces the proteins Cry1F, Cry34Ab1 and Cry35Ab1 to provide insect tolerance.
 The proteins provide protection from feeding damage caused by certain lepidopteran and coleopteran pests.

-The event also produces PAT to provide tolerance to the herbicide glufosinate ammonium and CP4 EPSPS to provide tolerance to the herbicide glyphosate.
+The event also produces PAT to provide tolerance to the herbicide glufosinate ammonium.

 This application is for food, feed, processing and import.
-Application for full range use have been made Canada, Japan Mexico, Taiwan and U.S and is planned for Argentina.
-Applications for food and feed have already been submitted to Singapore and Colombia and will be submitted to countries importing high amounts of maize.
+Application for full range use, including cultivation, have been made to USA, Canada and Japan.
+In addition, approval for the applications for food and feed have been sent to countries with regulatory approval systems.